n8ta/mofdb-client/README.md

 ### Design Note
 `fetch` is lazy because mofDB is large.
 Be sure to loop over it with `for mof in fetch()` and NOT `for mof in list(fetch())` since building the list will download all the mofs before it starts processing and this will be very slow and may well run out of memory.

+### Compatibility
+Tested on Python 3.9 likely to work on any 3.x.

 ### Future Enhancements:
 - Retries for transient network failures with exponential backoff